Online therapy provider Talkspace to go public via $1.4 billion SPAC deal

 The company raised $50 million in its last funding round, which was led by venture capital firm Revolution Growth, according to Pitchbook. bit.ly/3i2iY6Q

-Hudson Executive Investment Corp, a special purpose acquisition company founded by former JPMorgan Chase & Co finance chief Douglas Bernstein, raised $360 million through an initial public offering (IPO) last year.
+Hudson Executive Investment Corp, a special purpose acquisition company founded by former JPMorgan Chase & Co finance chief Braunstein, raised $360 million through an initial public offering (IPO) last year.

 SPACs are shell companies which raise equity through an IPO to merge with a privately held company, which then becomes publicly traded as result.
 They have emerged as a popular alternative to a traditional IPO for companies looking to go public.